 Cancer Pharmacology

-The activity of the section covers both pharmacodynamics and pharmacokinetic aspects of cancer pharmacology, with special emphasis on discovery of novel molecular targets in cancer cells and in the non-cancerous cells forming the tumor microenvironment, cancer metabolomics, metabolite profiling and evaluation of drug-drug interaction potential of anticancer agents
+Topic: Pharmacodynamics and pharmacokinetic aspects of cancer pharmacology, with special emphasis on discovery of novel molecular targets in cancer cells and in the non-cancerous cells forming the tumor microenvironment, cancer metabolomics, metabolite profiling and evaluation of drug-drug interaction potential of anticancer agents.

 Selective induction of controlled cancer cell death